NHL Stanley Cup Final 2018: Knights vs. Capitals Game 3 Odds, Schedule and Pick

 Vegas has been relentless in its pursuit for goals, especially Jonathan Marchessault, who leads the series with 14 shots on goal.

-The Golden Knights outshot the Capitals 73-54 at T-Mobile Arena, but the Capitals relied on goalie Braden Holtby, who made 37 saves in Game 2, including this incredible stop with the paddle of his stick:
+The Golden Knights outshot the Capitals 73-54 at T-Mobile Arena, but the Capitals relied on goalie Braden Holtby, who made 37 saves in Game 2—including this incredible stop with the paddle of his stick:

 Washington has the momentum in its hands entering Game 3, but if Vegas' offensive push carries over to Saturday, the Golden Knights should be in a good position to take back the lead in the series.